sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/use_feature_flags.md

 Depending on how you implement a feature flag, you can disable a feature flag to turn off a feature.
 To do so, go to `/site-admin/feature-flags`, click "Create feature flag", and create a flag corresponding to your feature flag name.

-There are two types of feature flags:
+There are two types of feature flags - see [How it works](#how-it-works) for more details.

-- Boolean flags, which represent a simple `true` or `false` value.
-- Rollout flags, which represent a numerical `rolloutBasisPoints` value.
-This value is measured in increments of 0.01% (a basis point).
-  - For example, to create a feature flag that applies to 50% of users, set `rolloutBasisPoints` to 5000.

 Creating a feature flag can also be done with a GraphQL query like the following from `/api/console`: